marychellecarreon/POS-React/README.md

 ```

  ## Handling an array
-Let's create an array of product which we can create in another new component; for this case I have added the coffee menu, price and the image for each array which is saved in the image in the public folder.
+Let's create an array of product which we can create in another new component; for this case I have added the coffee menu, price and the image for each array saved in the image in the public folder.

-We can define the function that we want before render [or after super(props)].
+We can define the function that we want after our constructor.
 For this case, we have defined the calcTotal, createProduct and showProduct.

 - calcTotal - compute for the cost of the item purchase (qty * price) per item.